-When you first encounter the question, “How large is the average size of a bathroom in the USA,” it’s hard not to wonder at the same time, “How many different things can you do in there anyway?”
-Let’s see, you can use the “facility,” wash your hands, and bathe.
-This begs two questions: how could teenage daughters spend so much time in there, and what is the average size of a bathroom in the USA?
+When first considering the question, “How large is the average size of a bathroom in the USA?” it’s hard not to wonder at the same time how many different things can be done in a bathroom to justify the average bathroom size.

 Older Homes Count

-Jack and Jill bathrooms tend to run a little larger than most since there must be clearance for both doors to open on either end.
-The sinks/vanity in a Jack and Jill bathroom is normally double the size of a regular bathroom.
-A peek-a-boo bathroom normally has twin facilities on either side of a tub/shower, which is situated in the middle.
-All of these variations can raise havoc on average sizes, however, but generally, they can add as much as three additional feet onto a bathroom’s size.
-If you include a double vanity, add in a range of between 75 and 110 square feet.
+Jack and Jill bathrooms tend to be a little larger than most other full bathrooms, since there must be clearance for both doors to open on either end.
+The sink(s) and vanity in a Jack and Jill bathroom are normally double the size of those in a regular full bathroom.
+A peekaboo bathroom normally has twin facilities on either side of the shower and or bathtub.

-Remember that little issue we discussed having a small versus a large home?
-This is where that comes into play to a great extent.
-Averages can go up or down depending on the overall size of the home.
-In a new home, this can be between 2,000 and 3,000 square feet.
-The average of all bathrooms, not including the master bathroom, is 146 square feet.
+Average full bathroom size can increase or decrease depending on the overall size of the home.
+The average new home size can fall between 2,000 and 3,000 square feet.
+The average size of all the bathrooms in a home, not including the primary or master bathroom, is 146 square feet.

-Just when you thought it was safe to go back into the bathroom, there’s another chink in the porcelain.
-This comes in the form of what is normally called a master bathroom.
-A master bathroom differs from a full bathroom in that the former is usually intended to serve a couple versus a single person.
-A master bathroom is typically the largest in a new home, and range from 115 square feet to 210 square feet, with an average running about 160 square feet.
+A primary, or master bathroom differs from a regular full bathroom in that the former is usually intended to serve a couple or a single homeowner versus a guest, guests, or child(ren).
+A primary bathroom is typically the largest in a new home.
+Master bathrooms can range in size from 115 to 210 square feet, with the average at about 160 square feet.

 Half Baths and Powder Rooms